MIRP

 pip install mirp

-Examples - Computing Radiomics Features
+Examples - Computing radiomics features

 MIRP can be used to compute quantitative features from regions of interest in images in an IBSI-compliant manner using a standardized workflow This requires both images and masks.
 MIRP can process DICOM, NIfTI, NRRD and numpy images.
 Masks are DICOM radiotherapy structure sets (RTSTRUCT), DICOM segmentation (SEG) or volumetric data with integer labels (e.g. 1, 2, etc.).